oraclize/docs/source/includes/_eos.md

 EOSIO_DISPATCH(eosusdprice, (execquery)(callback))
 ```

-The simplest way to introduce the EOS - Oraclize integration, it is by showing a working example, such as the EOS contract on the right.
+The simplest way to introduce the EOS <-> Oraclize integration, is by showing a working example, such as the EOS contract on the right.
-This contract uses Oraclize to fetch the last EOS/USD from the API of the Binance exchange.
+This contract uses Oraclize to fetch the last EOS/USD price from the API of the Binance exchange.
 The update process is initiated every time the action getprice() is called.
 The example shows two important components of using Oraclize:

 * The contract should include the Oraclize header file
 * the `oraclize_query` function and the `callback` action handle all the communication between our EOS contract and Oraclize

 The code in the example is working out of the box on any EOS network where Oraclize is integrated.
-Right now the Oraclize integration is live on the **[EOSIO Public "Jungle" Testnet](http://jungle.cryptolions.io/)** only.

 ### Simple Query